Pirates Unit Study for Homeschooling Families

 An abbreviation is a shortened form of a word or phrase.
 Jenny called her ship the S.S.
 Walnut.
 The abbreviation S.S. is short for “steamship”.
 Some other common abbreviations your child may be familiar with are Mr., Mrs., Dr., as well as state abbreviations and address abbreviations.

-Point out the abbreviation S.S. in the story, and encourage the child to write out some himself.
+Point out the abbreviation S.S. in the story, and encourage the child to write out some abbreviations himself, such as N.A.S.A., Mrs., or Dr. along with the words that they stand for.

 Italics

-Your child may notice that Skull and Walnut are printed in a slightly slanted style called italics.
+In the book, Pirates in the Park, your child may notice that the words Skull and Walnut are printed in a slightly slanted style called italics.
 Italics are used to emphasize a certain word, indicate titles of magazines, newspapers, books, plays, films, a foreign word, and in this case, the names of ships.

 Pirates Unit Study Math